roimehrez/PIRM2018/README.md

 The PIRM-SR Challenge will compare and rank methods for <b>perceptual</b> single-image super-resolution.
 State-of-the-art methods in terms of perceptual quality (e.g. [SRGAN](https://arxiv.org/pdf/1609.04802.pdf)) are rated poorly by "simple" distortion measures such as PSNR and SSIM.
 Therefore, in contrast to previous challenges, the evaluation and ranking will be done in a perceptual-quality aware manner based on [[Blau and Michaeli, CVPR'18]](https://arxiv.org/pdf/1711.06077.pdf).
 This unified approach quantifies the accuracy and perceptual quality of algorithms jointly, and will enable perceptual-driven methods to compete alongside algorithms that target PSNR maximization.

 For further details see the [challenge website](https://www.pirm2018.org/PIRM-SR.html).
+The PIRM dataset can be found in [this link](https://www.dropbox.com/s/9xofxxsn6nwum2p/PIRM_dataset.zip?dl=0)

 ##  Self-validation Code
 This Matlab code computes the RMSE and perceptual scores for your method's outputs on the self-validation set.